nklagge/elisecastillo/content/home/advising.md

 * Please also send me your resume.

 * Include clear instructions about the deadline and where to send my letter.
 Some programs request that I email it directly to them, whereas others require you to complete an online form that automatically sends me a link to upload your letter.

+**Finally, please keep me posted on the outcome of your application!**